Owner giving CBD oil to dog

 “Organic certification tests and routine pesticide tests don’t screen for Glyphosate, and no state currently counts Glyphosate among the residual pesticides checked in cannabis safety testing.
 As a result, Glyphosate can show up even in hemp products certified organic,” via The Hemp Industry Daily.
 CBD manufacturers can have their products tested for glyphosate residues via the Detox project for an additional $1,499 yearly.
 CBD brands like Bluebird Botanicals, RE Botanicals are encouraging glyphosate testing.

-All in all, if pet parents want to buy the purest and highest-quality hemp products for their furry best friends, it does make sense to pay more for it.
 Quality hemp extract for pet products will ensure a safer pet product.
 After all, you’re purchasing a health supplement that has to be beneficial to your dog’s health!
-That said, it’s still essential to check all the CBD pet product labels when purchasing an expensive cannabidiol oil for your dog that suffers from seizures.
+That said, checking all the CBD pet product labels is essential when purchasing an expensive cannabidiol oil for your dog that suffers from seizures.
 With high-value CBD supplements that may cost as much as $200 for a tincture, you’re going to want to ensure product safety and quality first!

 CBD Pet Products for Dogs with Seizures